background

 Monday, August 27, 2012

 These stockyards were devised to compete with the larger firms already well established in Chicago and and elsewhere.
-The first shipment of cattle arrived here in 1873.
+The first shipment of cattle arrived here, at was was called the "National City Stockyards" in 1873.
 By the turn of the 20th century, the stockyards were processing 50,000 animals a week and reaching annual sales of $2 million.

 Philip Armour had already been established as a baron of meats.
 By 1883, he had established his own refrigerated fleet of rail cars.
 His plants were renowned for his large-scale pioneering efforts.
 Armour & Co. became one of the largest meatpacking companies in America by the 1890s, generating $110 million dollars in revenue in 1893.